gardener/gardener/docs/development/priority-classes.md

 | `gardener-system-300` | 999998300 | `cloud-controller-manager`, `cluster-autoscaler`, `csi-driver-controller`, `kube-controller-manager`, `kube-scheduler`, `machine-controller-manager`, `vpn-seed-server` |
 | `gardener-system-200` | 999998200 | `csi-snapshot-controller`, `csi-snapshot-validation`, `cert-controller-manager`, `shoot-dns-service`, `vpa-admission-controller`, `vpa-recommender`, `vpa-updater`      |
 | `gardener-system-100` | 999998100 | `alertmanager`, `grafana-operators`, `grafana-users`, `kube-state-metrics`, `prometheus`, `loki`                                                                        |

+There is also a legacy `PriorityClass` called `gardener-shoot-controlplane` with value `100`.
+This `PriorityClass` is deprecated and will be removed in a future release.
+Make sure to migrate all your components to the above listed fine-granular `PriorityClasses`.